michelangelo-valderrama/understanding-astro-webook/src/content/chapters/ch7.md

 ## Implementing protected pages

-Every page in our application is statically generated except for `index.astro` I.e., the homepage.
+Every page in our application is statically generated except for `index.astro` i.e., the homepage.

 The homepage is server-side rendered because we want to ensure it’s protected, i.e., only authenticated users ever land here.